When patients hesitate,

 orthopedic practices.

-Everything you need to know about v3™ reports and surgical consent.
+Everything you need to know about v3™ reports and surgical consent conversations.

 Orthopedic studies route toward board-certified radiologists with MSK expertise.
 We do not treat orthopedic imaging as a commodity worklist.

 Yes.
-We also deliver post-op comparisons that show patients what was repaired, a direct driver of PT compliance.
+We also deliver post-op comparisons that show patients what was repaired and help explain the rehab plan.

 Turnaround depends on case complexity, clinical priority, current volume, and the agreed workflow.
 Urgent surgical cases are prioritized appropriately.